Aligning Marketing to Sales (HALF DAY, ONE DAY)

 Social media vehicles are big and growing.
 New social outlets are emerging all the time.
 Harnessing the power of social media is exciting, enticing and necessary.
 So what are the social media?
 How do they work?
 How can they best be put to use to advance brands and businesses?
 And what kinds of strategies are necessary to guard against social initiatives that denigrate or even hijack brands?
 This course will provide insight into how social media works, it will uncover how brands must authentically engage with consumers in the new social context, and outline some successful social media do's and don'ts to increase brand engagement.

-Sports Sponsorship: How to play smart and win BIG!
+Sports Sponsorship/Event Marketing: How to play smart and win BIG!
+(ONE DAY)

 It's no surprise that Sports Sponsorships is big business!
 Just as teams and athletes compete to win so do sponsors who look to the world of sports to showcase, market and link their brands. $$$Billions are spent each year by big and small companies yearning to reach their core audiences.
 Most companies are bombarded with constant pitches and you’re probably spending precious resources in this space already in an attempt to tie your brands to leagues, teams, colleges, motorsports, action sports, athletes, etc. But ARE YOUR DOLLARS WORKING HARD FOR YOU?
 ARE YOU RISING ABOVE THE CLUTTER?
 DO YOU KNOW?